Nephros Announces Preliminary Results for First Quarter 2023

-/EIN News/ -- SOUTH ORANGE, NJ, April 04, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Nephros, Inc. (Nasdaq: NEPH), a leading water technology company providing filtration solutions to the medical and commercial markets, today announced preliminary revenue results for the quarter ended March 31, 2023.
+SOUTH ORANGE, NJ, April 04, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Nephros, Inc. NEPH, a leading water technology company providing filtration solutions to the medical and commercial markets, today announced preliminary revenue results for the quarter ended March 31, 2023.

 Nephros expects net revenue for the quarter ended March 31, 2023 to be approximately $3.7 million, a 69% increase from the quarter ended March 31, 2022.